cdl-geneseo/geneseo-dictionary/G/Gravity-Bong.md

 # Gravity Bong

-Bibliographies and Study Guides

-Dictionary of Geneseo English

-View All Entries

-E-H

-Bibliographies and Study Guides : Gravity Bong

 Created by  Unknown User (erg5), last modified by  Unknown User (saf7) on Nov 19, 2012

 Gravity Bong n. a bong, typically homemade, that uses water pressure to create a vacuum that draws in smoke.“He smokes his gravity bong before he goes to bed.”100% of those surveyed know this word, but 0% believe it is of local originsAs of 2012, 28% of students surveyed know this word, of which 0% believe it to be of local origin.(Fischer, G-M, 2012)